Dangers of Mixing Ecstasy and Marijuana

 Side Effects of Ecstasy

-Ecstasy, also referred to as MDMA or molly, is a synthetic, mind-altering drug that affects a person’s perception of time and their surroundings.
-It’s similar to both hallucinogens and stimulants in that it increases energy while distorting perception.
 Ecstasy works by targeting three neurotransmitters: dopamine, norepinephrine, and serotonin.
-All three play important roles in regulating mood, regulating heart rate, sleep, sexual arousal, regulating blood pressure, and digestion, to say the least.
+All three play important roles in regulating mood and heart rate, sleep, sexual arousal, regulating blood pressure, and digestion, to say the least.
 While it was initially popular in nightclubs and raves, it has now become a common drug to use in combination with other substances like marijuana.

 Some common side effects of MDMA include: